phetsims/phet-info/sim_deployment.md

 If this is the first release candidate on a release branch:

-1. Create a release branch.
+1. Create a release branch and switch to it, e.g.: `git checkout -b 1.0`.
 Release branches are named using major and minor version numbers, eg "1.0".
-2. Check out the release branch, e.g.: `git checkout 1.0`
-3. Update the version identifier in package.json.
+2. Update the version identifier in package.json.
 The first rc version should have suffix "rc.1", eg "1.0.0-rc.1".
-4. Commit & push.
+3. Commit & push.
-5. Run the build process: `grunt`
+4. Run the build process: `grunt`
-6. Deploy to the server: `deploy-dev $USERNAME`
+5. Deploy to the server: `deploy-dev $USERNAME`

 If this is not the first release candidate on a release branch: